-When it comes to the best workspace collaboration tools, we need to take a step back and address what elements need to be considered a workspace collaboration tool.
-Gartner’s definition of workspace collaboration is something that incorporates a persistent conversation space where people can collaborate in teams, communities, or networks.
+When it comes to the best business communication tools, we need to take a step back and address what elements need to be considered a business communication tool.
+Gartner’s definition of business communication is something that incorporates a persistent conversation space where people can collaborate in teams, communities, or networks.

 Ideally, a collaboration tool should offer a seamless stream of conversations, similar to a river, and a place where collaboration can happen simultaneously.
 Each stream of conversation should also have a channel to flow through.